The Outback Pride Project is promoting the Australian native

 Gayle.
 Reedy Creek provides the commercial base for research and

-development of all facets of the Outback Pride project.
+development of all facets of the Outback Pride project, and wholly

 Partnerships and Support